lualparedes/frontend-methodology/README.md

 ### Animations

-Animations use the namespace ```a-``` and their unique identifier is composed of two words separated by a single dash, where the first word describes the elements that use the animation and the second describe the animation itself.
+Animations use the namespace ```a-``` and their unique identifier is composed of two words separated by a single dash, where the first word describes the elements that use the animation and the second describes the animation itself.

 If several words are needed, they are concatenated without separators.